 You have a limited time to appeal your initial denial – don’t wait to see if your health improves.
 Contact Hanley Disability today.
 Let our experience help win you the benefits you deserve.

-Federal law regulates attorneys’ fees in Social Security Disability cases.
-So, virtually every disability lawyer works on the same fee basis.
-The lawyer’s fee is 25% of the past due disability benefits you get – not to exceed $6,000.
+Federal law regulates representatives’ fees in Social Security Disability cases.
+So, virtually every disability representative works on the same fee basis.
+The fee is 25% of the past due disability benefits you get – not to exceed $6,000.
 There is no fee if you lose.

-Get in touch with our firm as soon as you can, so we can help.
+Get in touch with Hanley Disability as soon as you can, so we can help.
 We’ll make sure your application is complete, accurate and strong.
 You will need to provide information on your medical conditions, treatment, medication and work history.
 We help gather all the right documents.

 A hearing is conducted by the Office of Disability Adjudication & Review of the Social Security Administration.
 An Administrative Law Judge will preside over your case and testimony is taken under oath.

 The hearing is also private.
 The only people present will be the Judge and the Judge’s assistant, you, your attorney, and any witnesses you may want to have present.
 Often the Judge may ask a vocational expert and/or medical expert to testify about your ability to work.

 Medical records and a medical expert will be accepted as evidence.
-The Judge or your attorney will ask you about your present medical condition, medical history, abilities, education, training, work experience and the limitations in your daily life caused by your disability.
-You or your attorney may make a closing argument that you are entitled to benefits under Social Security.
+The Judge or your representative will ask you about your present medical condition, medical history, abilities, education, training, work experience and the limitations in your daily life caused by your disability.
+You or your advocate may make a closing argument that you are entitled to benefits under Social Security.

 Yes.
 We’ve been helping people get Social Security Disability benefits for over 45 years.
-At Hanley Disability, Social Security Disability law is all we do.
+At Hanley Disability, Social Security Disability is all we do.

 Be completely honest with Social Security in their requests for information, both financial and medical.